Julia Flood, LCSW Licensed Psychotherapist

 The specific approach to counseling that I take is a blend of Bader-Pearson's Developmental Model, Emotionally Focused Therapy, Acceptance and Commitment Therapy, and Cognitive-Behavioral Therapy.
 Put simply, my focus is on understanding how our thoughts and feelings, as well as our interactions with others, can effect how we perceive life, and then working together to find practical solutions to deal with this.

-While I have spent most of my professional career in the States, I am originally from Berlin, Germany where I earned my master’s degree in social work (MSW), and a certificate in Systemic Counseling and Therapy from the Institute of Systemic Therapy and Occupational Counseling (ISTOB) in Munich.
-I am licensed as a LCSW therapist in California.
+While I have spent most of my professional career in the States, I am originally from Berlin, Germany where I earned a master’s of social work degree equivalent at Freie Universitaet, and a certificate in Systemic Counseling and Therapy from the Institute of Systemic Therapy and Occupational Counseling (ISTOB) in Munich.

 I have been licensed in California as a psychotherapist (LCSW) since 2009.
 I have been working in the mental health field since 1996.
 Over the years I have been able to work with people from all walks of life - children, adults and seniors, couples and families, all from a wide variety of backgrounds.
 I have worked as a psychotherapist, psychiatric social worker, counselor, and case manager.
 This experience has greatly helped me to understand the full range of complex problems people face, and continues to shape my approach as a therapist.